federicomarini/RNAseq-workflow/RNAseq.md

 # Load required libraries
 library(clusterProfiler)

-# Convert result files to
+# Convert geneID's to EntrezID or use column create from annotation step.

 ```